nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 </span>
 ```

-My best guess is that the longer lines overflow and the browser tries to handle them differently.
-I could do more experiments, but I'm satisfied with my investigation.
+Perhaps longer lines overflow (in some sense) and the browser tries to handle them differently.
+It could also be the additional nested span that was for some reason generation.
+Whatever it is, hopefully the solution worked for you!

 ### Souls Saved